Karen Blixens Plads 8, Building: 14.3.10

 My contributions to science draw on my competences in philosophy, history, philology and theology.
 My research is driven by questions crossing disciplinary boundaries, and I have consciously positioned myself where such disciplines intersect.
 Trained in philosophy, I have explored into the ways in which knowledge about philosophy’s past has been produced, and how that knowledge influence philosophy proper.
 In 2018, I was thus invited to act as co-editor at the prestigious British Journal for the History of Philosophy, developing my methodological ideas.
 My research has been recognized in The Cambridge History of Philosophy, 1945-2015 (published 2019), primarily due to my work on the methodology of the history of philosophy, which has influenced philosophy, classical philology, history and theology.
 As a person, I am deeply motivated by ethical concerns about the ways in which we live our lives, how we relate to each other and to nature, and how we perceive ourselves in collective memories.

 Recent and forthcoming publications:

 Leo Catana (forthcoming).
 Jacob Brucker.
 Critical History of Philosophy: Preliminary Discourse, The Socratic School.
 Oxford: Oxford University Press.
 (Monograph.)

 Leo Catana 2021.
-‘Two Theories of Natural Justice in Plato’s Gorgias’: Elenchos (forthcoming) (Journal article.)
+‘Two Theories of Natural Justice in Plato’s Gorgias’: Elenchos (accepted for publication) (Journal article.)

 Leo Catana 2021.
 ‘Socrates on Habituation and Politics: Plato’s Gorgias 509c6-510a4’, in Habituation in the History of Thought, ed.
 Jeremy Durham.
 London: Routledge.
 (Forthcoming.
 Contribution to collective volume.)